 Citrix XenServer, Microsoft Hyper-V, Red Hat KVM, and VMware vSphere are the biggest players in the server virtualization market.
 Often, enterprises can’t decide which hypervisor will best suit their business.

-A comparison between major server virtualization software on the basis of features and hardware requirements will make it easier for IT decision makers and end users to select the best hypervisor for them.
+A comparison between the best server virtualization software on the basis of features and hardware requirements will make it easier for IT decision-makers and end-users to select the best hypervisor for them.

-Note: The software have been placed in the alphabetical order of their names.
+Note: The tools have been placed in the alphabetical order of their names.

 Launched in 2008, Microsoft Hyper-V helps in expanding or establishing a private cloud environment.
 It promotes effective hardware utilization, improves business continuity, as well as makes development and test more efficient.

 Features of Microsoft Hyper-V for Windows Server 2019: